 GUEST SPEAKERS

-MaKenzie Grayson Campaign Director; Best Start for Kids STL
+MacKenzie Grayson Campaign Director; Best Start for Kids STL

 Best Start for Kids is an initiative on the Nov 3rd ballot named Proposition B, aimed to help fund early childhood education and care in St. Louis City.
-Best Start for Kids is a community led initiative that will raise 22 million for early childhood education via a ½ cent tax payer increase.
+Best Start for Kids is a community led initiative that will raise $22 million for early childhood education funded by a ½ cent sales tax increase.
 With this funding, parents as well as childcare providers will be able to access funds via grants.
 Teachers and early childhood care workers are left trying to close a 5 million dollar funding gap for early childhood education.
 There are currently 6,000 seats in St. Louis City that children aren’t able to access due to lack of funding.

 Our early childhood education system is facing a 270 million dollar loss in revenue, facing a childcare crisis.
 There is a waitlist of over 7,000 families that are waiting for funding and lack the ability to enter the workforce so that their children can attend early childhood education.
-MaKenzie encourages you to reach out to her with any questions or concerns to her email address at mackenzie@beststart4kidsstl.org
+MacKenzie encourages you to reach out to her with any questions or concerns to her email address at mackenzie@beststart4kidsstl.org

 Teresa Meier suggested that Best Start for Kids word Proposition B carefully in terms of how this additional funding will be managed to ensure as much of it as possible is actually spent on kids and childhood education.
 She noted that there have been issues in the public school system in the past of funding not ever making it to the students for whom it is intended.